lkodinsson/MARS/Fantasy/Skills.md

 ### Augury

 Augurs are the types of wizards who like to know things and solve problems.
-Augury can be used to learn information that would otherwise be unavailable to you, or solve simple problems that might require the use of someone with specialized skills.
+Augury can be used to learn information that would otherwise be unavailable, or solve simple problems that might require the use of someone with specialized skills.

 ### Conjuration